An insulated patio roof is a smart outdoor improvement to your home.

 An insulated roof, once properly assembled, is solid from front to back and from side to side.

 Insulated roofing panels interlock, and the joints between panels are sealed to discourage leaks.
-A properly designed and executed insulated roof—such as the Renaissance Moderno or Classico insulated patio roofs—will carry the rain away and deposit the water into a drainage system in the end caps.
+A properly designed and executed insulated roof—such as the Renaissance Moderno and Classico insulated patio roofs—will carry the rain away and deposit the water into a drainage system in the end caps.
 The gutter system is completely, stylishly hidden but totally effective at preventing splatters.

 Hiding Electrical Lines